Neighborhoods of Milwaukee: Walker's Point

 Walker's Point is a neighborhood that lies south of the Third Ward and the eastern part of the Menomonee River Valley.
 Founded by George H. Walker in 1835 as a fur trading post, the area is now noted for being mostly an industrial neighborhood, with limited housing scattered in pockets throughout the area, particularly on the eastern end of Walker's Point.

 The city's gay and lesbian community actively use the nightclubs and bars in the neighborhood.
 Recently, this area has seen some condo, office, and retail development spill over the Milwaukee River to this neighborhood.
 However, it is not displacing anyone as the spaces undergoing development have mainly been former storage or empty industrial space.
 There has been attempt to revamp the area.
 The L. Teweles Seed Company warehouse, Fifth Ward Lofts, and the Milwaukee Water Council have been renovated.

 Rockwell Automation has their headquarters in this neighborhood.
 The Allen-Bradley Clock Tower, part of the Rockwell complex, is an icon of the neighborhood and is the world's largest four-faced clock, as listed in Guinness World Records.
 Esperanza Unida, a community-based nonprofit organization, is located on the western end of Walker's Point.
-Data security software provider and ZIP file creators PKWARE relocated their headquarters to the neighborhood in 2014.
+Data security software provider and ZIP file creators PKWARE, Inc. relocated their headquarters to the neighborhood in 2014.
 Local architecture firm Plunkett Raysich Architects, LLP relocated from its long-time location on the northwest side to the neighborhood in May 2015.

 East Side

 "The East Side"

 The East Side is a broad area that refers to anywhere east of the Milwaukee River, north of downtown, and south of the suburb of Shorewood.
 This area includes Brady Street, the University of Wisconsin-Milwaukee campus, the lakefront, and the marina.
 The streets and buildings in this neighborhood range from towering, expensive high rises and condominiums along the lake to brownstones and walkups a few blocks inland to more affordable duplexes near the river.
 An economically diverse group of people live in this neighborhood.
 Brady Street (from Prospect to Holton) and North Avenue (from Prospect to the Milwaukee River) both feature popular, pedestrian-friendly commercial strips of nightlife, restaurants, and shops intermingled with residences.
 Brady Street is also known for its popular pet parade which runs every first Saturday in October.
 Downer Avenue (from Bradford to Park) is a similar commercial strip but with fewer bars.
-Milwaukee County Transit System's bus routes 30/30X and Green Line Express are the major north–south transit arteries for the neighborhood.
+Milwaukee County Transit System's bus routes 30 and Green Line Express are the major north–south transit arteries for the neighborhood.

 The east side is also home to renowned parks.
 Frederick Law Olmsted – famed designer of New York's Central Park – designed both Lake Park and Riverside Park (originally "River Park"), with Newberry Boulevard being the deliberate connector between the two.
 Lake Park is part of Milwaukee's Grand Necklace of Parks and is known for lawn bowling and the North Point lighthouse.